Where To Turn for Guidance When Becoming A Microsoft CSP Reseller

 For IT service providers, this means making the transformation to becoming a Microsoft CSP reseller, with a focus on Azure-based solutions for customers.
 Migrating to Azure means a whole new way of doing business – especially moving datacenters to the cloud.
 And even though his brings challenges and maybe even some confusion, teaming up with the right partner can ease this transition considerably and offer a clear path to business expansion and future profits.

 What can the right partner offer during this transition?
-Consider the game plan offered by the experts at DXC SLMS Hosting, with a game plan that consists of a three-part roadmap to help service providers make the transition to bigger profits and more customers.
+Consider the game plan offered by the experts at DXC SLMS Hosting, with a game plan that consists of a three-part roadmap to help service providers make the transition to become Microsoft CSP resellers with bigger profits and more customers.

 Step 1: Collaborate

-The first step is to discuss the current situation with a DXC SLMS Hosting representative.
+The first step to becoming a successful Microsoft CSP reseller is to discuss the current situation with a DXC SLMS Hosting representative.
 In this step, service providers will understand their current client landscape and begin to build the right cloud migration strategy for their business.

 They will work with DXC to figure out which applications and workloads that need to be moved; how they can be moved; prioritization; and how this transition may affect the ongoing business.